-1 A small "surge count" was conducted in 2022 and informs the 2022 subpopulation estimates, but was not used to generate the total count of people experiencing unsheltered homelessness.
-Total Count of Individuals Experiencing Homelessness January PIT Counts for Maricopa County CoC 2010-2022 captures substantially more individuals and families than are counted in the PIT count.
-As a result, some significant portion of the increase in the count of people experiencing unsheltered homelessness is due to this change in methodology.
-To be clear, all of the people counted in the HMIS data for 2022 are real people experiencing unsheltered homelessness.
-The issue is that the number of people who would have been "seen" through the lens of a traditional PIT count would likely have been substantially lower.
+&lt;sup>1 A small "surge count" was conducted in 2022 and informs the 2022 subpopulation estimates, but was not used to generate the total count of people experiencing unsheltered homelessness. &lt;sup>2 A multi-level modeling approach was used to estimate the associations between CoC-level economic factors and year-to-year changes in the rate of unsheltered homelessness.
+These model results were then used to predict the rate of unsheltered homelessness in 2021 in Pima County based on the levels of 5 independent variables (unemployment, poverty, the rental vacancy rate, median rent, and the homeownership rate) in Pima County in 2020.
 In order to get a sense of how much of this increase is due to methodology changes versus real increases in the number of people experiencing homelessness, I estimated the projected count of people experiencing unsheltered homelessness in 2022 based on the same statistical methodology used to estimate the count in 2021.
 These two estimates are provided in the table above in red.
 We can now compare two different approaches to measuring the number of people experiencing unsheltered homelessness.
 The official count provided to HUD based on the (HUD recommended) HMIS approach, suggests a 68% increase in the total count of people experiencing homelessness in Pima County between 2020 and 2022.
 If we used the statistically estimated unsheltered count for 2022, then the increase in the total count of people experiencing homelessness over this two-year period is 24%.
 The data used to generate these statistical estimates is information on communities for the years 2008-2018.
 It is very likely that these statistical estimates are understating the count of people experiencing unsheltered homelessness because of the extremely unique circumstances of the pandemic and the accompanying severe recession (which would not be able to be modeled with these data).
 Consequently, using the best currently available data the increase in the number people experiencing homelessness in Pima County from 2020 and 2022 is likely somewhere between 24-68%.
 A comparison with Maricopa County is helpful here, as Maricopa cancelled their 2021 PIT but conducted their 2022 as usual (to my knowledge).
-The second graph above displays trends in the counts of people experiencing homelessness in Maricopa County, which experienced a 22% increase in the total number of people experiencing homelessness between 2020 and 2022.
+The graph below displays trends in the counts of people experiencing homelessness in Maricopa County, which experienced a 22% increase in the total number of people experiencing homelessness between 2020 and 2022.
 The size of this increase suggests that the most likely magnitude of change in homelessness in Pima County is on the lower end of the 24-68% range suggest by these different approaches.
+Total Count of Individuals Experiencing Homelessness January PIT Counts for Maricopa County CoC 2010-2022